MicrosoftDocs/webview2-win32-reference/1-0-1549-prerelease/icorewebview2experimentalenvironmentoptions2.md

   : public IUnknown
 ```

-Additional options used to create WebView2 Environment.
+Additional options used to create WebView2 Environment to manage tracking prevention feature.

 ## Summary